 Making decisions or proposals without fully understanding what else is already out there is a quick way to put your career on the slow track, and be downgraded from strategic thinker to mindless minion.

 So while you may be in a rush to make your mark and show off your creativity and wisdom, don’t cut corners by not doing your homework.
-In fact, as a product manager YOU should be the one educating the rest of the company about what’s happening in the marketplace, not just sharing the headlines but also interpreting their impact on your product and your customers.
+In fact, as a product manager YOU should be the one educating the rest of the company about what’s happening in the marketplace, not just sharing the headlines but also interpreting their impact on your product, product strategy, and your customers.

 If you’re not sure where to begin, try on those listening skills we just talked about and ask your sales team what they’re hearing when they’re out there pitching prospects and what nuggets are being shared with the customer success organization.
 You have a network of information gatherers just waiting to be tapped into and leveraged for your benefit.

 The one thing you create that nearly everyone in the company will see and use is your product roadmap.
 It sums up everything you’ve learned, mapped out against the strategic priorities of the company, and conveys your product vision and the plan to get there.

 Wouldn’t it be nice if your audience could fully appreciate all your hard work, understood what your plans were and could tie it back to their own activities?
 Good thing there are some solutions to make it way easier for you to pull that off (hint, hint).

 Blatant applicable self-promotion aside, an accessible roadmap is really important to establishing and building on your credibility.
 Your roadmap is your time to shine, the culmination of months of effort, and often the only work product many staff members will ever see from you.